chanwcom/chanwcom.github.io/_pages/patents.md

 #sidebar:
 #  nav: "docs"
 ---
-Papers will be added here.
+Patents will be added here.